A deep learning framework for jointly solving transient Fokker-Planck equations with arbitrary parameters and initial distributions: Introduction

-The rest of the paper is organized as follows.
-Section~\ref{sec:2} defines the solving problem.
-Section~\ref{sec:3} describes the proposed DL-based PAPS.
-Section~\ref{sec:4} presents extensive experimental validation.
-Section~\ref{sec:discussion} discusses the efficiency with respect to neural network size and Sec.~\ref{sec:conclusion} concludes the paper.
+This work constitutes a systematic extension of the PAPS framework~\cite{Wang2025Pseudo}, equipping it with full transient evolution modeling.
+The remainder of this paper is organized as follows.
+Section 2 defines the problem.
+Section 3 details the proposed TPAPS framework.
+Section 4 presents experimental results.
+Section 5 discusses efficiency and limitations.
+Section 6 concludes the paper.